sammu05/Repo/README.md

-in this we have to build some calculations using java
+in this we have to build some calculations using java. we have to add some problems